 Giving up the car is a serious blow to seniors.
 It’s one more act of independence that they have to forfeit.
 They are no longer free to come and go as they please but have to depend on others.
 Remember the freedom you experienced the first time you got the car keys in your teenaged hands?
 That's the independence they fear of losing.
 If it's no longer safe for your parents to drive you should make sure they have reliable transportation, even if it's just for a spur of the moment Sunday drive.

 We’ve already mentioned that it’s increasingly hard to establish new relationships.
 And being alone increases feelings of being “unwanted.”
 Likewise, losing the ability to drive heightens the fear of isolation or loneliness and both can lead to depression.
 Whether it's rotating family member visits or a network of neighbors it's important that seniors get out and about and socialize regularly.
 Look for activities at the nearest senior center and check your county's senior resources for activities and social events they may enjoy.

 We all generally prefer to be around familiar faces.
 Having a stranger provide care (especially for intimate needs) is extremely uncomfortable.
 While having a family member as the primary caregiver may be ideal it isn't always feasible, so if your parent needs outside help you should vet the person carefully and make sure a family member is present until you're sure your mom or dad is comfortable being alone with them.
 Listen carefully to any concerns your parent has and don't discount their (or your) instincts if something feels "off."

 Fear of falling or getting hurt.

 It’s important to understand the fears our aging parents face.
+Often fears grow bigger when they're not vocalized so it's important to discuss them in an informal conversation.
 We don’t have to talk with them about these things all the time, but it can help temper our reactions when we better understand why they sometimes react the way they do.